tyoma/micro-profiler/README.md

 # Revision History

+## v2.0.650

+* Issue [#71](https://github.com/tyoma/micro-profiler/issues/71) implemented - threads filter now allows for a _cumulative_ view - with the times summed up from all threads.

 ## v2.0.638

 * Issue [#77](https://github.com/tyoma/micro-profiler/issues/77) fixed - crash in applications with profiled DLL being loaded after more than 64 TLSes allocated.